judering/judering.github.io/index.md

 # RECENT AND UPCOMING PERFORMANCES

+## APRIL 2023
+"Swept Through the Floods" for violin and electronics written for Larissa O'Grady was performed at a Contemporary Music Centre showcase at New Music Dublin on the 23rd April.

 ## FEBRUARY 2023
 "Flux" for Ondes Martenot and electronics - written in collaboration with Nathalie Forget.
 Performance by Pierre-Emmanuel Hurpeau at the Mediatheque at the Conservatoire National Supérieur de musique et de danse de Paris, 14th February, 18.00.